jon-e-turner/security_engineer_code_test/README.md

 hone my understanding of ASP.Net.
 There are two parts to the application at present, neither of which is fully functional.

+This project uses [pre-commit hooks](https://pre-commit.com), so if you have an interest in contributing, please follow the installation and initial configuration at the link above.

 ## Web-Queue-Worker

 This application has two major parts which encapsulate the long-running task of analyzing a